rarup1/kafka-pipelines/README.md

 I usually open the postgres database on my pSQL client to check that the data is flowing in but you can use the CLI too by accessing `docker exec -it kafka-mysql psql -uadmin -p`.

-## Add a second source table
+## Test adding a table to source

-To prove that our Source connector will auto generate topics for each table within our mysql 'source' database we will add another table `source.second_table`.
+To prove that our source connector will auto generate topics for each table within our mysql 'source' database we will add another table `source.second_table`.

 Run `docker exec -it kafka-mysql mysql -uroot -p`